Last updated: 15 September 2022

 Name and legal form

 Art.
 1 An international non-profit association is hereby founded under the name of: “Conférence Internationale Permanente d’Instituts Universitaires de Traducteurs et Interprètes” (CIUTI, International Standing Conference of University Institutes of Translators and Interpreters).
-This association is governed by the Belgian law of 27 June 1921, as amended by the Laws of 6 December 1954, 30 June 2000 and 02 May 2002.
+This association is governed by the Belgian law of 23 March 2019 introducing the Code of Companies and Associations and containing various dispositions.

 Art.
-2 The registered office is currently located at 1000 Brussels, (KU Leuven), Warmoesberg, 26, judicial arrondissement of Brussels-Capital.
-The registered office may be moved to anywhere in Belgium by decision of the General Assembly published in the annexes of the Moniteur Belge within one month from the date of the decision.
+2 The registered office is located in the Brussels Capital Region.
+The registered office may be moved to anywhere in Belgium by decision of Management Board.

 Art.
 3 The working languages of the association are English and French.